igorindev/Unity-SceneLoader/README.md

 # Scene Loader Tool for Unity
 Opens a scrollable window containing a list of Scenes (assigned by the user) that allows to easily load these Scenes (single or additive) without the need to search them in the project window.
-If there is a not saved scene, a DisplayBlock will be shown asking to save the scene before removing it.

 ## How to Use
 - A SceneLoaderGroup asset holds the Scenes and Icons, and it is already created.
 If needed, go to Create/Scene Loader/Scene Group to create a new one.